peekbank/peekbank-data-import/data/fernald_marchman_2012/ReadME.md

 there is concern about some of the the word onset columns being wonky

-there is variation between whether word onset is 18/19 or 78 (so there's an extra 2 seconds for 87a-102a)
+there is variation between whether word onset is 18/19 or 78 (so there's an extra 2 seconds for 87a-102a) (ask Virginia about this)

 extract_col_names seems to do reasonable things